Senator Stephanie Flowers is the seventh of nine children of the late attorney, W. Harold Flowers, and educator, Margaret Brown Flowers.

 She was elected as a delegate to the Democratic National Committee in 2008 in support of Barack Obama.
 She is a member of the National Association of University Women and the Jefferson County Democratic Women.

-Senator Flowers is active in her community and supports projects that make a difference in the lives of young people, adults and seniors of Senate District 8.
-However, her perspective is broad and she supports initiatives that benefit the entire state of Arkansas.
+Senator Flowers is active in her community and supports projects that make a difference in the lives of young people, adults and seniors of her district.
+Her perspective is not limited to Senate District 8, however.
+She appreciates the concerns of all Arkansas residents and supports initiatives that benefit the entire state.

 Senator Flowers has one son, William Zeri.
 She is a member of the Mount Pleasant A.M.E.
 Church.